CONTEST IS CLOSED AS OF MARCH 15, 2022! THANKS TO ALL WHO ENTERED

 - Typed, single-spaced, one (1) poem per page, up to three (3) poems

 - 12-point serif typeface (Times New Roman, Garamond, etc.)

 - 1” margins

 - Do not include your name on the manuscript pages.

 Electronic submissions and cover page must all be included in a single PDF file (PDFs preserve the styles, line breaks, and other formatting in your poem).

 Print Submissions must be post marked, date stamped, or hand-delivered to the Wisconsin Academy by 11:59 pm on March 15, 2022.
 Submissions postmarked or hand-delivered after the deadline will not be considered and the entry fee will be retained to cover handling.

 Keep a copy of your poems!
 Entries will be recycled, not returned.
 Do not send a SASE.
 If you want to save paper, please consider an online submission.

 Madison, WI 53726

-A general contest announcement will be made to the public and on our website.
-First- through third-place winning poems—along with another selected by editor Jason A. Smith—will appear in the Summer 2017 issue Wisconsin People & Ideas.
-Ten honorable mention poems selected by the lead judge will be published in the subsequent issues of the magazine.
+All submissions are judged blindly and the selection of the winners is based solely on the criteria of the contest judge.
+First- through third-place winning poems—along with another selected by editor Christopher Chambers—will appear in the Fall 2022 issue of Wisconsin People & Ideas.
+Honorable mention poems selected by the lead judge will be published in subsequent issues of the magazine.